Licensed landscape architects in the distinctive Lake Geneva region of Wisconsin, available for projects nationwide.

 Restoration plan, coastal break, Solano Beach, CAa

-**All design work done at KDG is enironmentally sensitive and ecology based.
+**All design work done at KDG is environmentally sensitive and ecology based.

-Three projects from KDG are spotlighted in the ALSA's response to a request from the Environmental Protection Agency for case studies of projects that successfully and sustainably manage stormwater.
+Three projects from KDG are spotlighted in the ASLA's response to a request from the Environmental Protection Agency for case studies of projects that successfully and sustainably manage stormwater.

 is a noted landscape architect and Principal of KDG, LLC.
 Having been described as "a landscape architect's landscape architect", Shawn shares his passion for his profession on many levels.
 Along with his practice, he teaches at the University of Wisconsin, Madison, Department of Landscape Architecture.
 The topics he teaches include Sustainable Grading, Drainage, and Construction Practices, Details and Construction Documents, Professional Practice, and Regional, Master Plan, and Site Scale Design in the Senior Capstone Class.
 Other classes taught include Advanced Stormwater Management, Advanced Detail Construction, and Landscape Design Criticism.
 He also works with University Extension on multiple First Nations sites in Wisconsin.